-If you do call them back or if a real person calls instead of a recording, you’ll likely be told that it’s “your processor” or “your merchant services provider.”
+If you do call them back or if a real person calls instead of a recording, the rep may say they are “your processor” or “your merchant services provider.”
 The company will try to get you to agree to switch processors, but they might not be so forthcoming.
 They may tell you that you need to sign new paperwork to “keep” your pricing the same or that you have to send in an updated application to continue your existing service.

 Related Article: EMV Small Business Scams.

 You might find that merchant services keeps calling, trying different tactics to get you to call them back, send statements, or switch processors.
 Don’t sign new contracts or send in paperwork without reading it carefully and confirming what it is with your current processor.
 Some clients have come to CardFellow after switching processors without even realizing it.